|

 use genetic algorithms to find a cure for cancer, so my artistic use of his resources might

-- SV: I would like to end the interview with a question about your own personal reading
+seem like an amusing distraction from his more serious work.
+SV: I would like to end the interview with a question about your own personal reading

 list.
 In your opinion, who among your contemporaries are doing interesting work?
 Whose poetry

-- CB: Among my peers, Kenneth Goldsmith is still the man to beat--but I take inspiration
+are you currently reading?
+CB: Among my peers, Kenneth Goldsmith is still the man to beat--but I take inspiration

 in varying degrees from a variety of contemporary writers, most of whom take their cues from